The 5 Best New Restaurants in Hawai‘i in 2025

 3. Spoon & Key Market, Maui

-Spoon & Key recently opened on Maui.
+Spoon & Key opened in Wailea, Maui.

 Photo: Courtesy of Spoon and Key Market